1-Lipschitz Network Initialization for Certifiably Robust Classification Applications: A Decay Problem: Generalized Normal Initialization

 \subsection{Moment generating function of the absolute value of the PGND}

-Given the derived PDF of the product of IID GND distributions, to continue it is desired to compute the general n sum of this product distribution. \ref{eqn:productGND}.
-However, to start we compute the moments of it's absolute value for later use. \begin{theorem}[Moment generating function of the absolute value of the PGND] If the $Z \sim PGND(\alpha, \sigma)$ then the moment generating function it's absolute value is it's Mellin transform,
+Given the derived PDF of the product of IID GND distributions, to continue, it is desired to compute the general n sum of this product distribution. \ref{eqn:productGND}.
+However, to start, we compute the moments of its absolute value for later use. \begin{theorem}[MGF of the Absolute PGND] If the $Z \sim PGND(\alpha, \sigma)$, then the moment generating function's absolute value is its Mellin transform,

 \end{theorem} \begin{proof} The Mellin transform of $f$ is defined by

 Given that $f_Z$ (Eq. \ref{eqn:productGND}) is an even function, we can look for $z > 0$, which can be written as,

 Introduce the substitution,